chendrix/concourse-pipeline-resource/README.md

  be exposed after the creation.
 If it is set to `true`, the command `expose-pipeline` will be executed for the specific pipeline.

+ - `hide_stdout`: *Optional.* Boolean specifying if the pipeline should hide the fly output showing changes in the pipeline.
+If it is set to `true`, the command will not output the fly pipeline changes.

 ### dynamic

 Resource configuration as above for Check, with the following job configuration: